 We should be proud of all the progress we’ve made as a community, but we still have a long way to go if we’re going to end this pandemic for good.
 If you’re not immunized, you’re not fully protected against COVID-19.
 It’s time to get vaccinated.

-Although ACPNY is not presently offering COVID-19 vaccines, we are here to answer your questions and also recommend visiting one of the many NY State sites or NYC sites or retail locations, or consulting the CDC’s comprehensive vaccine finder.
+ACPNY is here to answer your questions and also recommends visiting the NY State or NYC websites, or consulting the CDC’s comprehensive vaccine finder.
+And remember – if you are vaccinated, it may be time for your booster, which is an important part of remaining fully protected.